lgoettgens/PBWDeformations.jl/README.md

 ## Basic usage

-Please consult the [example jupyter notebook](https://nbviewer.org/urls/raw.githubusercontent.com/lgoettgens/PBWDeformations.jl/master/examples/PBWDeformationsNotebook.ipynb) for v0.1.
+Please consult the [example jupyter notebook](https://nbviewer.org/urls/raw.githubusercontent.com/lgoettgens/PBWDeformations.jl/master/examples/PBWDeformationsNotebook.ipynb) for v0.3.
-We expect documentation to be found at some point in future at [https://lgoettgens.github.io/PBWDeformations.jl/](https://lgoettgens.github.io/PBWDeformations.jl/).
+We expect some more in-depth documentation to be found at some point in future at [https://lgoettgens.github.io/PBWDeformations.jl/](https://lgoettgens.github.io/PBWDeformations.jl/).

 ## General Disclaimer